 The tests described in the remainder of this section will be conducted in order to meet the CCSDS requirements.
 In Section 5, the results of the testing are presented.

-Note: initially it was thought that a test of the new DATA_TYPES and TRACK_ID keywords would be necessary, however, given that these effectively function as "COMMENT" statements, the Working Group determined that no testing would be required.
+Note: initially it was thought that a test of the new DATA_TYPES and TRACK_ID metadata keywords would be necessary, however, given that these effectively function as "COMMENT" statements, the Working Group determined that no testing would be required.
 TDM processing will be the same regardless of whether or not this keyword is present.
-The new CORRECTION_ABERRATION_* keywords are conceptually identical to the existing set of CORRECTION_* metadata keywords and are thus tested by analogy.
+The new CORRECTION_ABERRATION_* keywords are functionally identical to the existing set of CORRECTION_* metadata keywords and are thus tested by analogy.

 TEST PLAN DETAILS